gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 - If you really want to use `unsafe.String`, make sure that the string data returned by the C code is immutable **at the OS level**, so either:
   + It's a constant string placed in the read-only segment
   + The string data is allocated in its own virtual memory page and the page permissions are changed to read-only before returning the pointer to Go
 - In C, do not expose string data directly to Go, only expose opaque values (`void*`), and mutations are only done by calling a C function.
-That way, the Go caller simply cannot use `unsafe.String` (I guess they could with lots of casts, but that's not in the realm of *honest mistake* anymore).
+That way, the Go caller simply cannot use `unsafe.String` (I guess they could with lots of casts, but that's not in the realm of a *honest mistake* anymore).

 **My ask to the Go team:** attempt to develop more advanced checks to detect this issue at runtime.